bericp1/boilerplate-react-reflux/README.md

 For example, if we're mounting an api endpoint to access posts at `/api/posts`, you might want to create the route in the file `routes/api.posts.js` or `routes/api/posts.js`.
-I personally prefer the former.
+I personally prefer the former in order to keep a flatter directory structure that's still pretty descriptive.

 #### Mongoose